If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Disney World Annual Pass Cost

-The price of a 2018 Platinum Annual Pass is $849 plus tax.
-This pass gets you unlimited admission to all four Walt Disney World theme parks (with park hopping and no blackout dates), free parking at the parks, and many more discounts and benefits.
+This is the cost for what’s called a “Platinum” pass.
+It gets you unlimited admission to all four Walt Disney World theme parks (with park hopping and no blackout dates), free parking at the parks, and many more discounts and benefits.

-Many people buy an AP and plan to use it on two trips roughly one year apart.
-This is an excellent way to cut down on costs if you visit every year roughly around the same time.
-Two 5-day Park Hopper tickets would cost $1,000, so right out of the gate an AP would save you over $100.
+Some people buy an Annual Pass and plan to use it on two trips roughly one year apart.
+This is can be excellent way to cut down on costs if you visit every year roughly around the same time.

 Value of Disney World Annual Pass Benefits

-Next, let’s look at the value of the benefits that are included with the three main annual passes.
+Let’s look at the value of the benefits that are included with a Disney World Annual Pass:

 Disney World Annual Pass PhotoPass Benefit